• Skip to primary navigation

 all mixed together until smooth

-In a separate bowl, whisk the gluten-free flour together with the cinnamon, xanthan gum, baking soda, and salt.
+In a separate medium mixing bowl, whisk the gluten-free flour together with the cinnamon, xanthan gum, baking soda, and salt.

 flour, salt, baking soda and chocolate chips are added to the wet mixture